Keyboard shortcuts

 The Token Setup modal is where you add monsters, place tokens, and configure your map.

-1. Click a map card in the Maps section
+1. Click your map’s card in the Maps section

 2. The Token Setup modal opens showing: